LamininSolutions/mfsql-connector/source/procedures/spMFUpdateAllncludedInAppTables.rst

 ==========  =========  ========================================================
 Date        Author     Description
 ----------  ---------  --------------------------------------------------------
-2020-06-24  LC         Add additional debugging 2020-06-06  LC         Add exit if unable to connect to vault 2020-03-06  LC         Include spMFUpdateChangeHistory through spMFUpdateMfilestoSQL
+2021-03-17  LC         remove step to reset audit history to null if full 2021-03-17  LC         set history update flag to not update if control is empty 2020-06-24  LC         Add additional debugging 2020-06-06  LC         Add exit if unable to connect to vault 2020-03-06  LC         Include spMFUpdateChangeHistory through spMFUpdateMfilestoSQL